 In this guide, we often will use the term campus and institution interchangeably.
-This guide may also be utilized by multi-campus institutions or systems.
 We also use the terms department, program, and academic unit to denote the various distinct academic programs or subdivisions of the campus organized around disciplines or areas of inquiry.